-The top two checkbox indicate that the user has accepted the BoM conditions and caveat for automatically downloading IFD data.
 The Show Browser checkbox determines if the web browser will wait for the user to click Ingest Data before processing the data or if it will process automatically.
 The loading time governs how long the program should wait before trying to read the data.
 If downloading data is causing errors or you have a slow connection, you should try entering a larger loading time.

 Users will need to enter the path of the hydrologic engine they would like to use.